 - 1. The student should submit records showing completion of educational experiences in DANTES courses, which include the following: educational transcripts, discharge papers, and test scores.
-The student is responsible for furnishing satisfactory evidence to the Registrar. - 2.
-The Registrar references the submitted documents for credit recommendation from the American Council of Education Guide to Evaluation of Educational Experience I the Armed Services. - 3.
-The appropriate AC academic administrator will grant or deny credit for a specific corresponding AC course. - 4.
+The student is responsible for furnishing satisfactory evidence to the Office of the Registrar. - 2.
+The Office of the Registrar references the submitted documents for credit recommendation from the American Council of Education Guide to Evaluation of Educational Experience I the Armed Services. - 3.
+The appropriate AC academic administrator will grant or deny credit for a specific corresponding AC course.

 Credit will appear on the student's transcripts.
-The student who requests an evaluation of military courses must complete at least one semester credit hour in residence at AC before appropriate credit is posted to his/her academic record.